brianmcdonald/SiteMapping.Guide/part2/UAV.md

 Here we recommend using WedODM and take you through software installation, creating a new project, uploading the images, creating a task, and downloading the orthomosaic.

 ### Orthomosaics with WebODM
-To install WedODM manyally, follow the steps outlined [here](https://github.com/OpenDroneMap/WebODM/#getting-started).
+To install WedODM manually, follow the steps outlined [here](https://github.com/OpenDroneMap/WebODM/#getting-started).

 Create a new project, upload drone captured images to create a task and download the orthomosaic.
 After the task ahs been successfully processed, select orthophoto.tif in the list of available